jakelever/swc-machine-learning-short/_episodes/01-intro.md

 To get back to this notebook later, you can find it in the "Colab Notebooks" directory in your Google Drive at <https://drive.google.com>.

-> ### Python 2 versus Python 3
-> For many years, Python has had two versions that different people have used, version 2 (v2.7 is the latest) and version 3, currently (v3.7 is the latest).
-There are small but key differences between the two.
-However, v2 is about to become unsupported and all Python code should now be written in v3.
-One example of the differences that you may see immediately are shown below with different print statements.
-> ~~~
-> # This is Python 2
-> print "Hello"
->
-> # This is Python 3
-> print("Hello")
-> ~~~
-> {: .language-python}
-{: .callout}

 ### Hello World

 Let's write a single Python command and then run it.